Insecurity In Men: 7 Blunt Signs & How to deal

 You might not be obsessed with your ex, but your boyfriend sure is—sound familiar?

 If your boyfriend is obsessed with your ex, it indicates his insecurity and fear of comparison.
 This obsession can strain your relationship, causing jealousy and mistrust.
-Open communication about his feelings and reassurance of your commitment can help, but his personal growth and self-confidence are essential for a lasting resolution.
+Open communication about his feelings and reassurance of your commitment can be helpful, but his personal growth and self-confidence are crucial for a lasting resolution.

-Why are insecure men so controlling and take on the personality of the woman they admire/dating, yet break her down?
+Why are men with insecurity so controlling and take on the personality of the woman they admire/date, yet break her down?

 What reveals someone’s insecurity?